 Adapt Rules for Team or Project Needs

-These customizable rule sets allow teams to adapt the instrument to their coding standards and project requirements.
+Customizable rule sets let teams adapt the tool to their coding standards and project requirements.

 Seamless IDE, CI/CD, and VCS Integration